-- Were resources adequate to carry out planned activities? - Were activity designs completed on time; are timelines realistic?

-- Were results successful - Did evaluation indicate any issues with course design? - Did the number of students advised increase? - Did student success increase in redesigned courses? - Did students who participated in Supplemental Instruction experience course success? - Were annual objectives consistently met? - Did retention and graduation rates improve?
+- Were resources adequate to carry out planned activities? - Were activity designs completed on time: are timelines realistic? - Were results successful - Did evaluation indicate any issues with course design? - Did the number of students advised increase? - Did student success increase in redesigned courses? - Did students participating in SI experience course success? - Were annual objectives consistently met? - Did retention and graduation rates improve?